elastic/ecs/rfcs/text/0000-azure-cloud-fields.md

 ```
 ## Scope of impact

-No impact expected as Azure fieldsets are not impacting any existing fields, as these proposed fields are new.
-Moreover, these fields allow the Azure and other cloud Logs to be in a greater alignment with the ECS base fields and allow for expanded utilization and wider adoption.
+No impact expected as login fieldsets are not impacting any existing fields, as these proposed fields are new.
+Moreover, these fields allow logs to be in a greater alignment with the ECS base fields and allow for expanded utilization and wider adoption.

 ## Concerns